Gegardus/math-magicians/README.md

 ## Acknowledgements

-The authors highly appreciate the help in the project from all the participants of this week's program for the timely response to all questions from our team.
+The authors highly appreciate the help in the project from all the participants of this week's program for the timely response to all questions.

 ## 📝 License